BestReviews is reader-supported and may earn an affiliate commission. Details

 This is manufactured to resist both sunlight and moisture so it is suitable for outdoor use.
 It is also designed to be abrasion resistant, is ETL listed, and has a lighted end for safety.

-Rarely, one with a nonfunctioning light manages to slip through quality control.
+Rarely, a cord with a non-functioning light manages to slip through quality control.

-This UL listed lighted model uses a high visibility yellow.
+This UL-listed lighted model is a high-visibility yellow.
 It is abrasion-resistant and maintains flexibility in both hot and cold weather.
 The oversized plug provides an easy grip.

-Each of these features three 3-prong female connections.
+Each of these features 3 3-prong female connections.
 They are affordably priced, designed for durability (10-year warranty), and have a built-in hook for easy hanging.

-Some do not like that these plugs are designed so only one can be used on a standard home outlet.
+Some do not like that these plugs are designed so that only 1 can be used on a standard home outlet.